🔼 Spirituality and Divination: An Inner Journey

 1. Introduction

-Spirituality is above all an inner experience , a path to personal development, awakening and connection with the deeper self and the higher whole.
-It allows us to nourish our soul, enrich our inner wisdom and understand how our inner universe influences and connects with the external world.
+Spirituality is above all an inner experience, a path towards personal development, awakening, and connection with the deep self and the higher whole.
+It allows one to nourish the soul, enrich inner wisdom, and understand how our inner universe influences and connects to the outer world.

-2 - We live in a world rich in shapes, colors and vibrations .
-By consciously choosing the objects, symbols and rituals that surround us, we shape the atmosphere and energy of the space in which we live.
+2 - We evolve in a world rich in forms, colors, and vibrations.
+By consciously choosing the objects, symbols, and rituals that surround us, we shape the atmosphere and energy of the space in which we live.

 4. Divination: intuition and knowledge